stashed/docs/docs/guides/latest/volumesnapshot/introduction.md

 #### Cluster Setup for Volume Snapshot

-Before using kubernetes volume snapshotting, you must:
+Before using Kubernetes volume snapshotting, you must:

 * Ensure a CSI driver implementing snapshots is deployed and running on your Kubernetes cluster.
 * Enable the Kubernetes Volume Snapshotting feature via new Kubernetes feature gate (disabled by default for alpha):